- 125 years in India

 As a leader in the agriculture sector, we have the opportunity and the responsibility to grasp this moment.
 In the face of changing climate, limited natural resources and a growing population, there has never been a greater need for innovation in agriculture.
 At Bayer, we’re a responsible, global team working to shape agriculture through breakthrough innovation for the benefit of farmers, consumers and our planet.

-In India, our Crop Science division works with nearly 20 million (2 crore) farmers.
-As market leaders in crop protection and with businesses in seeds, traits, biologicals, digital farming and environmental science, we are committed to advancing Indian agriculture & promoting India as a key provider for agricultural solutions globally.
-Our key crop segments in india include rice, corn, cotton, fruits and vegetables that are suited for various geographic & agri-climatic zones across the country.
+In India, our Crop Science division works with more than 30 million smallholder farmers.
+As market leaders in crop protection and with businesses in seeds, traits, biologicals and digital farming, we are committed to advancing Indian agriculture & promoting India as a key provider of agricultural solutions globally.
+Our key crop segments in India include rice, corn, cotton, fruits and vegetables that are suited for various geographic & agri-climatic zones across the country.